 Summary: Use an AP CSP practice test listed below to start your preparation for this challenging exam.

-AP Computer Science Principles Practice Exam
+Other AP Computer Science Principles Resources

-It can be difficult to know which practice tests are right for any exam, especially the AP computer science principles one.
-Luckily, we have made a list of resources for you to utilize to help you prepare, including the coveted AP CSP practice exam:
+We have made a list of resources for you to utilize to help you prepare, including the coveted AP CSP practice exam:

 |Name of Test||Number of Questions|